 The incident rate of data breaches continues to climb during this time of COVID-19.
 Organizations continue to discover that they have weaknesses, many at great expense.
-For mid to large enterprise organizations, a defense-in-depth strategy includes testing your defenses.
-The idea behind functional testing is to determine the weaknesses that can affect the organization and determine the effectiveness of the defenses currently in place.
-Like these digital exercises, attacking and defending have long been used by the military to test their personnel’s readiness.
+A defense-in-depth strategy includes testing your defenses for mid to large enterprise organizations.
+The idea behind functional testing is to determine the weaknesses that can affect the organization and assess the defenses’ effectiveness.
+Like these digital exercises, the military has long used attacking and defending to test their personnel’s readiness.

 It is advisable and more affordable to have a group of friendly professionals working with you to address your vulnerabilities, compared to discovering these issues at the hands of criminal enterprises who seek to exploit your data and reputation for their gain.
 In this article, our goal is to inform you about red team exercises, describe the objectives of a red team exercise, and explain how red team assessments are different from crucial penetration tests.

 According to the Center for Internet Security, Red Team exercises take a comprehensive approach to the full spectrum of organization policies, processes, and defenses to improve organizational readiness, improve training for defensive practitioners, and inspect current performance levels.
 Independent Red Teams can provide valuable and objective insights about vulnerabilities and the efficacy of defenses and mitigating controls already in place and even those planned for future implementation.

 Red team assessments are similar to penetration tests but take the “by any means necessary” approach to gain access to an organization’s private networks or sensitive data.
 Red team exercises simulate a realistic cyber attack using the methods and techniques recently used in real-world attacks against businesses.